 Apples and peaches are surprisingly heavy!
 If you don’t want to end up with $50 dollars worth of fruit, try to slow the kids down by picking only the perfect specimens…and posing for lots of pictures!

-Feel free to sample
+Feel free to sample the fruit

 Seriously, it’s probably why they charge $2 to access the fields these days.
 Sampling fruit in the orchard also keeps the kids from putting every single apple or peach in the bag.
 Bonus tip: if your kid only eats peeled or cut apples, or hates peach fuzz, pack a clean pocket knife to slice fruit on the move.